yglcode/golang-oop-primitives/README.md

 In Go, interfaces allow *consumer* code specify what polymorphic behaviors it expects.
 Reexaming above "Shape" interface, we can find it has two consumers, and Shape interface is in fact a mix of two separate method-sets:

-1st consumer is client code which call/use the hierachy of Shape / Circle / Rectangle /..., which expects something *drawable*:
+1st consumer is client code which call/use the hierarchy of Shape / Circle / Rectangle /..., which expects something *drawable*:
 ```go
     type Drawable interface {
         draw()